-Mac Compatible Headsets With MicrophoneShopping for an Apple compatible headset with built-in mic for Mac Skype, Apple Dictation, Videoconferencing or Gaming?
-Mono and Stereo headsets compatible with Mac have been a bit problematic historically.
+Mac Compatible Headsets With MicrophoneShopping for an Apple compatible wired or wireless headset with built-in mic for Mac Skype, FaceTime, Apple Dictation, Videoconferencing or Gaming?
+Mono and stereo headsets compatible with Mac have been a bit problematic historically.
 For a long time Apple used different line voltage standards for 1/8" plug microphones that fractured the Analog headset market into those that were PC compatible and others that were Mac compatible.

 Apple Compatible Headsets With Mic